veg/hyphy-analyses/RER/README.md

 #### Labeling strategy

-This option determines how `RER` approaches automatically internal nodes to the test set.
+This option determines how `MoleRate` approaches automatically internal nodes to the test set.

 1. `none` : do not label any internal branches automatically
 2. `all-descendants` : [default] label an internal node if and only if ALL of its descendants are labeled